Easter, a national holiday seasoned with Hungarian folklore

 What do they celebrate on Easter?

-If you are coming to Budapest at Easter, here is some useful information.
+If you are coming to celebrate Easter in Budapest, here is some useful information.

 Good Friday became a public holiday in 2017.
 Holy Saturday is the end of the 40 days fast.
 The bells are buzzing again.
 The most significant event on this day is the sanctification of fire and water.
 In Catholic churches, the candle is lit from the flame of the holy fire.
 The ignition of the new fire is also a symbol of hope.
 It is a typical habit of the resurrection procession on Saturday evening.
 There are a lot of opportunities to be a part of one of these masses in Budapest for example St. Stephen’s Basilica, Matthias Church or the Inner City St Michael’s Church.
 Easter Sunday is the greatest celebration of Christianity, the resurrection of Jesus when he rose from the tomb 3 days after his Crucifixion.
 On this day it was forbidden for women to do any work like washing, cooking, etc. The tradition of food consecration also belongs to the Easter ceremonies.
 Ham, lamb, eggs, cakes were sanctified in the church, and magical power was attributed to them.
 Easter Sunday is a public holiday in Hungary just like Easter Monday.